Khovanov spectra for tangles: Gluing

 These maps are compatible with bimodule structures: all terms are bimodules over $(\tau_{\geq 0} C_* \KTSpecCat{m},\tau_{\geq 0} C_* \KTSpecCat{n})$, and these bimodule structures are compatible with the structure of a bimodule over the untruncated chain complex $(C_*\KTSpecCat{m},C_*\KTSpecCat{n})$ on $C_* \KTSpecBim{T}$ and of a bimodule over the arc algebras $(\KTalg{m},\KTalg{n})$ on $\KTfunc(T)$.

 Let

 We now apply derived tensor products and the gluing pairing $\mathit{Gl}$, obtaining a diagram

-As just shown, the bottom horizontal maps are quasi-isomorphisms.
-As the derived tensor product preserves homotopy colimits, the top horizontal maps are also quasi-isomorphisms.
-Finally, the right-hand vertical map is a quasi-isomorphism from the case of ordinary Khovanov homology (Lemma~\ref{lem:Khovanov-DTP}), and commutativity of the right-hand square is clear from the definition of Khovanov's gluing map (see Proposition~\ref{prop:Kh-pairing}). \end{proof}
+As we just showed, the bottom horizontal maps are quasi-isomorphisms.
+Since the derived tensor product preserves homotopy colimits, the top horizontal maps are also quasi-isomorphisms.
+It follows from compatibility of the maps with the bimodule structures that both squares commute, where the right-most arrow is the map induced by the evident multi-merge cobordisms.
+Lemma~\ref{lem:Khovanov-DTP} implies that this is exactly Khovanov's gluing quasi-isomorphism. \end{proof}

 \begin{theorem} The gluing functor $\KTSpecBim{T_1}\DTP_{\KTSpecCat{n}}\KTSpecBim{T_2}\to\KTSpecBim{T_1T_2}$ is an equivalence of bimodules. \end{theorem}

 \begin{proof} Lemma~\ref{lem:gluing-commutes} shows that the induced map of chain complexes agrees with the map $\KTfunc(T_1) \DTP_{\KTalg{n}} \KTfunc(T_2) \to \KTfunc (T_1 T_2)$, which is a quasi-isomorphism.
 As the spectra in question are connective, the result follows from the homology Whitehead theorem (Theorem~\ref{citethm:homologywhitehead}). \end{proof}